Optimization & Regularization

 Learning Rate Schedules

 While we have already covered dynamic learning rates, it can still be beneficial to use a learning rate scheduler to further improve convergence.
-There, the learning rate is not a constant scalar, but a function of the current epoch.
-The update formula for the simple SGD optimizer is now:
+Like for adaptive learning rates, the learning rate is then not a constant scalar, but a function of the current epoch or iteration.
+Note that the learning rate schedulers discussed here can also be combined with adaptive learning rates such as in AdamW and are not mutually exclusive.

 \[\theta_{t+1} = \theta_t - \eta_t \cdot \frac{\nabla_\theta L(\theta_t)}{\sqrt{v_t} + \epsilon}\]